hailegiorgis16/ETS0607-15/README.md

  The count() method is a built-in tuple method that returns the number of times a specified value appears in the tuple.
 # index()
  The index() method is a built-in tuple method that returns the index of the first occurrence of a specified value in the tuple.
+ #             'set'
+ Sets are used to store multiple items in a single variable.
+Set is one of 4 built-in data types in Python used to store collections of data.
+# add()
+ The add() method is used to add a single element to a set in Python.
+Sets are unordered collections of unique elements, and the add() method helps maintain this uniqueness by only adding the element if it doesn't already exist in the set.